 Third stage: statistics computation.
-A similar EMR-based cluster is launched manually by SCAND engineers on demand and runs the distributed Spark program calculating the required statistics.
+A similar EMR-based cluster is launched manually by SCAND engineers on-demand and runs the distributed Spark program calculating the required statistics.
 Statistical output is saved in a large SQL database hosted by Amazon.
-Statistical output contains several SQL tables optimized for a time range search.
+The statistical output contains several SQL tables optimized for a time range search.

 The Amazon Web Services platform makes it possible to implement a complex Big Data pipeline avoiding the main bottlenecks of any Big Data processing: disk space, CPU power, and distributed computing.

-Amazon S3 is one of the cheapest Key Vault store solutions of its class, and EMR cluster provides an easy, highly automated way to instantly deploy and configure a large Hadoop cluster, dramatically reducing the cost of development efforts.
+Amazon S3 is one of the cheapest Key-Value store solutions of its class, and the EMR cluster provides an easy, highly automated way to instantly deploy and configure a large Hadoop cluster, dramatically reducing the cost of development efforts.